 If you want your boxwood to thrive, avoid planting anything directly underneath.
-And though it’s a common practice, it’s best not to site shrubs adjacent to impermeable materials like walls or pathways that inhibit their growth.
+And though it’s a common practice, it’s best not to site shrubs adjacent to impermeable materials like walls or pathways, which inhibit their growth.
 If you must plant in a boxwood’s vicinity, Batdorf suggests planting bulbs, which cause only minimal root disturbance.

 This looks nice, but is actually not good for your boxwood.

-Most importantly, make sure to leave a six-inch distance from the trunk to prevent any moisture build-up that might encourage root rot.
+Most importantly, make sure to leave six inches between the trunk and mulch circle.
+This will prevent any moisture build-up that might encourage root rot.

 AN OLD-LINE PLANT WITH MODERN DISEASES

 As the disease progresses, it spreads to cover both the tops and undersides of leaves, causing repeated defoliation.
-Then the stems become infected, too, forming black lesions or cankers.
+Then the stems become infected, forming black lesions or cankers.
 Once the cankers girdle the stems, they weaken the plant and kill the branches.
 Eventually, deprived of its sources of energy, the boxwood succumbs from exhaustion.

 Blight symptoms.
 Photo credit/umd.extension.edu

 Updated 7/28/2018 Many professionals are now recommending the removal of the entire plant, as well as the soil around it to prevent the spread of the pathogen.

-Another fungal disease, Macrophoma, also causes leaf spot and straw-colored leaves.
+Another fungal disease, Macrophoma, also causes leaf spot and straw-colored leaves, making things confusing.
 However, it is easily distinguished from Volutella by its many tiny black fruiting bodies.